deepchecks/deepchecks/docs/source/tutorials/vision/custom_task_tutorial.rst

 Custom Task Tutorial
 ====================

-Computer vision is consists of different objectives models are trained for.
-The desired objective reflects on the structure of the data and the possible actions on it.
+Computer vision is an umbrella term for a wide spectrum of objectives models are trained for.
+These objective reflect on the structure of the data and the possible actions on it.

-In Deepchecks the first step before running checks is to create an implementation of `VisionData` which standardize the structure of the data for a given computer vision task.
+The first step before running any Deepchecks checks is to create an implementation of `VisionData`, which standardize the structure of the data for a given computer vision task.

 Some of the checks are agnostic to the specific task and will work on all of them, and some are tied to the